sfu-discourse-lab/SOCC/README.md

 Not sure.
 A Field from the scraped comments JSON.

 <b>reactions</b><br>
+A list of reactions of other commenters on this comment.
 The comments from source2 occassionaly have reactions.
+Here is an example:

+{u'reaction_list': [{u'reaction_user': u'areukiddingme', u'reaction': u'disagree', u'reaction_time': u'Dec 13, 2016'}, {u'reaction_user': u'Mark Shore', u'reaction': u'like', u'reaction_time': u'Dec 13, 2016'}], u'reaction_counts': [u'All 2']}

 <b>replies</b><br>
 A flag indicating whether the comment has replies or not.